TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ## Test the DCR flow
 To test the DCR flow, you need to perform the following actions:
-- Request access to the API product and plan you have selected for the DCR flow as a developer;
+- Request access to the API product and plan you have selected for the DCR flow as a developer.
-- Approve the access request as an admin;
+- Approve the access request as an admin.
-- As a developer, copy the access credentials and obtain an access token;
+- As a developer, copy the access credentials and obtain an access token.
 - As a developer, make an API call to verify the flow's functionality.

 ### Request access to the API Product
 To request access to the DCR enabled API Product:
-- Log in as a developer and navigate to the catalogue page;
+- Log in as a developer and navigate to the catalogue page.
-- Select the DCR enabled API Product and add it to the shopping cart;
+- Select the DCR enabled API Product and add it to the shopping cart.
-- Navigate to the checkout page;
+- Navigate to the checkout page.
 - On the checkout page, select a plan to use with that product, select an existing application, or create a new one.
 If you plan to build an application that uses the Authorization code grant type, you also need to specify redirect URI of your application in the `Redirect URLs` field.
-If you have multiple redirect URI, you can separate them with commas;
+If you have multiple redirect URI, you can separate them with commas.
-- Select a client type which is more suitable for your use case in the `Select a client type` section;
+- Select a client type which is more suitable for your use case in the `Select a client type` section.
 - Finally, select the applicable type of client and click on the `Submit request` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/request-access-to-the-dcr-enabled-product.png" alt="Request access to the DCR enabled product" width="600" >}}